 What are stress and anxiety?

-You may find yourself frequently worrying about small, inconsequential things.
-Or you may find yourself feeling jumpy and hyper, or becoming angry if anyone disturbs you.
-Maybe you can’t concentrate on things as well as you used to, or break out in a sweat with your heart racing for no obvious reason.
-If these symptoms sound familiar, they could be signs of severe stress and anxiety.
+Do you find yourself constantly concerned over many areas of your life, including feeling nervous about small things like being on time or worrying even when things are going well?
+Or do you often feel jumpy or become angry when anyone disturbs you?
+Maybe you can’t concentrate on things as well as you used to, or you break out in a sweat and your heart races for no obvious reason.
+If any of these symptoms sound familiar, they could be signs of stress and anxiety.

 Stress and anxiety serve a purpose.
 They act as the body’s alarm system for dealing with threats or tense situations.
-The body and even the mind prepare themselves physically and emotionally to deal with danger.
-But if the alarm never shuts off, stress and anxiety can become overwhelming and make it hard to carry out your daily routine.
+The body and the mind prepare themselves physically and emotionally to deal with danger.
+But if the alarm never shuts off or if it goes off at high volume even for small concerns, stress and anxiety can become overwhelming and make it hard to carry out your daily routine.

 “I thought I had put it all behind me so I didn’t know that my anxiety about going into certain situations was related to what I went through in the Persian Gulf.”

-Some Veterans experience stress and anxiety because of events that happened in their past— like combat or a traumatic training experience — that are painful to remember or accept.
-Other Veterans are dealing with stress and anxiety because of things they face now, like changing jobs or family conflicts.
+Some Veterans experience stress and anxiety because of past events — like combat or a traumatic military training experience — that are painful to remember or accept.
+Other Veterans are dealing with stress and anxiety because of other life experiences, like a job change or family conflicts.

-Severe stress and anxiety sometimes cause physical symptoms, like trembling or shaking; or can have an effect in other ways, such as feelings of panic or unease.
+Severe stress and anxiety sometimes cause physical symptoms, like trembling or shaking, or can lead to feelings of panic or unease.
+At high levels these conditions can also be associated with chronic disease.
 Over time, stress and anxiety can interfere with your work or daily activities and strain your relationships.

 What can I do if I’m experiencing stress and anxiety?

-- Try to plan your day and keep a schedule to help you manage the feeling of being out-of-control
+- Plan a schedule for your day to help manage the feeling of being out of control.

-- Practice relaxation techniques, such as deep breathing, to help cope when things upset you or don’t go according to plan
+- Practice relaxation and mindfulness techniques, such as deep breathing, to help cope when things upset you or don’t go according to plan.

-- Take time several times a week to do something you enjoy, like seeing a movie or visiting friends
+- Do something you enjoy several times a week, like seeing a movie or visiting friends.

 “My counselors at VA showed me different techniques on how to deal with my anxiety attacks.
 They’ve given me a guide on how to live, because the anxiety stopped me from living because I shut myself off.”

-It’s important to find ways to reduce stress and anxiety—at high levels they can be harmful and may be associated with chronic disease.
-Your close friends and family may notice the effects stress and anxiety are having on your quality of life.
+It’s important to find ways to reduce stress and anxiety.
+Your close friends and family may notice the effects these conditions are having on your quality of life.
 Turn to them when you are ready to look for solutions.
-It can be helpful to share what you’re experiencing with them, and they may be able to provide support.
+By sharing what you’re experiencing with them, they may be able to provide support.